-Forget about the mystique surrounding canning!
-Here are some simple and easy instructions on how to prepare jars for canning.
+Forget about the mystique surrounding home canning!
+Here you’ll find everything you need to know on preparing jars for canning!

 How To Prepare Jars For Canning